Stellar feedback drives the baryon deficiency in low-mass galaxies: Supplementary Text

 \subsection{Active Galactic Nuclei Contamination}

+This study does not \textit{a priori} exclude AGN contributions in spectral stacking, given the difficulty in identifying AGN from individual spectra.
+Two-dimensional emission line diagnostic diagrams, such as the Baldwin–Phillips–Terlevich (BPT) diagram~\cite{Baldwin1981} employs [O\,\textsc{iii}\,$\lambda$5007]/H$\beta$ versus [N\,\textsc{ii}\,$\lambda$6583]/H$\alpha$ to distinguish the primary source of ionization in galaxies.
+Applying to DESI data (with spectral coverage of 3600-9800$\rm \mathring{A}$ in observational frame), the BPT diagram can only identify AGN at $z<0.45$~\cite{Pucha24}.
+Even when adopting the ``Mass-Excitation'' (MEx) diagnostic diagram~\cite{Juneau11, Juneau14}, which relies on [O\,\textsc{iii}\,$\lambda$5007]/H$\beta$, the construction of an AGN-clean sample is restricted to $z\lesssim0.9$.
+Furthermore, robust AGN diagnosis also demand sufficiently high S/N for the relevant emission line measurements in individual spectra, which would exclude many low-S/N sources and consequently decrease the statistical significance of our stacking analysis.

-While this study does not a priori exclude AGN contributions in spectral stacking, we explicitly evaluate their potential influence in this section.
-Given the lack of H$\rm \alpha$ and [N\textsc{ii}]$\lambda$6583 emission measurements for the majority of our sample, we employ the ``Mass-Excitation'' (MEx) diagnostic diagram~\cite{Juneau11, Juneau14} to identify AGNs.
-We focus on the subset of galaxies with $z<1$ where H$\beta$ and [O\textsc{iii}]$\lambda$5007 emission lines are accessible.
-By applying SNR thresholds of $\rm SNR(H\beta)>5$ and $\rm SNR([O\textsc{iii}]\lambda 5007)>10$, we retain 40,079 galaxies, with 7,114 (17.7\% of this subset) classified as AGNs.
+Given the aforementioned limitations, we explicitly evaluate potential influence of AGN in this section.
+We employ the MEx diagnostic diagram to identify AGNs, focusing on the subset of galaxies with $z\lesssim0.9$ where H$\beta$ and [O\,\textsc{iii}]\,$\lambda$5007 emission lines are accessible.
+By applying SNR thresholds of $\rm SNR(H\beta)>5$ and $\rm SNR([O\,\textsc{iii}]\,\lambda 5007)>10$, we retain 40,079 galaxies, with 7,114 (17.7\% of this subset) classified as AGNs.
 As the decline in AGN prevalence with redshift for low-mass galaxies has been observed~\cite{Pucha24}, the AGN fraction in higher-redshift ($z>1$) galaxies is likely no larger than this value.

-Panel A of Figure~\ref{fig:agn} shows the classification of AGNs using the [O\textsc{iii}]/H$\beta$ flux ratio versus stellar mass diagram.
+Panel A of Figure~\ref{fig:agn} shows the classification of AGNs using the [O\,\textsc{iii}]/H$\beta$ flux ratio versus stellar mass diagram.
 In the MEx diagram, the main empirical division is defined as follows: